 What We Do in Voice Lessons

 In your first lesson, you and your teacher will chat so we understand what you like and dislike about your voice, why you are taking lessons, and what you want to get out of them.
-Then we’ll do a 15-20 minute evaluation using vocal warmups and exercises to explore your voice and learn which areas you will benefit most from working on first.
+Then we’ll use vocal warmups and exercises to explore your voice and learn which areas you will benefit most from working on first.
 We also like to hear you sing a song or two, since people often sing songs differently than they do exercises.